mobxjs/mst-gql/README.md

 - `--excludes 'type1,type2,typeN'` The types that should be omitted during generation, as we are not interested in for this app.
 - `--roots 'type1,type2,typeN'` The types that should be used as (root types)[#root-types]
 - `--modelsOnly` Generates only models, but no queries or graphQL capabilities.
 This is great for backend usage, or if you want to create your own root store
+- `--force` When set, exiting files will always be overriden.
+This will drop all customizations of model classes!
 - `source` The last argument is the location at which to find the graphQL definitions.
 This can be
   - a graphql endpoint, like `http://host/graphql`
   - a graphql files, like `schema.graphql`